Deciphering the Nutrition Facts Label: Do You Know What You're Eating?

 Calories are a measure of how much energy you get from food.
 Calories come from three sources: fat, protein, and carbohydrate.
 The label tells you how many of the calories in one serving come from fat.

 The top half of the nutrition label lists nutrients that can strongly affect your health.
-They can be divided into two groups: those to limit and those to get enough of.
+They can be divided into 2 groups: those to limit and those to get enough of.

 Nutrients to Limit